GeoscienceAustralia/wagl/docs/source/fc_sop.rst

 | LOG_PATH      | Path to the directory where log files will be placed.                      |
 +---------------+----------------------------------------------------------------------------+

+The fc.cfg configuration file can be edited to control how the agdc fractional cover workflow will operate.
+The fc.configuration file covers both the agdc and the scene level workflows.
+The section titled `[work]` is used by both the agdc and the scene level workflows.
+Currently there are only two parameters: `x_tile_size` & `y_tile_size`.
+These tell the program the spatial tile size to use for I/O and processing, when the entire image is too large to fit into memory all at once.
+The section titled `[scene]` caters for the scene level workflow.
+Here the final output filename format can be defined, as well as the range of wavelengths for determining which bands of an acquisition are to be used for deriving the fractional cover product.
+The section titled `[agdc]` caters for the agdc workflow.
+Here the user specifies the output directory, and the path for individual log files.
+Database query options include `min_date`, `max_date`, `satellites`, `cell_xmin`, `cell_ymin`, `cell_xmax`, `cell_ymax`.
+The result of the database query will be saved to a file defined by the `query_result` parameter.
+The section titled `[core]` points to the logging configuration file that determines how luigi will log the processing.
+`gaip` comes with a default log file named logging.cfg.
+Here the logging level such as `ERROR`, `WARNING`, `DEBUG` can be defined.

 Set job resources
 -----------------
 The current version of the Fraction Cover program requires the following resources to process one input scene: